Eligibility Policy

 1.4 Withdrawal of Affordable Rental Registration

-Prior to a formal decision to proceed with this action Alliance Housing will write to the tenant and offer them to provide additional information or confirmation of their ongoing eligibility or need for housing.
+Prior to a formal decision to proceed with this action Alliance Housing will contact or write to the applicant and offer them an opportunity to provide additional information or confirmation of their ongoing eligibility or need for housing.

-An application will only be removed once the tenant has been provided the opportunity to provide additional information and this has been considered by Alliance Housing.
+An application will only be removed once the applicant has been provided the opportunity to provide additional information and this has been considered by Alliance Housing.

 2. Specific Needs Housing